Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Introduction

 The paper is organised as follows: in Sec.~\ref{sec:model} we introduce the model.
-Then in Sec.~\ref{sec:constraints} we discuss the model constraints arising from vacuum stability, invisible decay of the Higgs particle, Higgs alignment and collider searches for a heavy gauge boson.
-In Sec.~\ref{sec:dmpheno}, the DM phenomenology has been explored while motivating the DM candidates, calculating the relic abundance and the direct detection constraints before finally presenting our conclusions in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:constraints} we discuss the model constraints arising from vacuum stability, invisible decay of the Higgs particle, Higgs alignment, and collider searches for heavy gauge bosons.
+In Sec.~\ref{sec:dmpheno}, we investigate the DM phenomenology motivating the DM candidates and calculating the relic abundance and the direct detection constraints before finally presenting our conclusions in Sec.~\ref{sec:conclusion}.
 All the relevant couplings are organised in Appendix~\ref{ap:coup} after a few comments on perturbativity in Appendix~\ref{ap:per}.
 A brief note on the loop level calculations of Higgs decay to two photons is provided in Appendix~\ref{ap:h_gamma_gamma} with appropriate loops relevant to the model under study.
-The Boltzmann equations and Feynman diagrams relevant for the relic, are given in Appendix~\ref{ap:beq}.
+The Boltzmann equations and Feynman diagrams relevant for the relic are given in Appendix~\ref{ap:beq}.